solarwinds/appoptics-kubernetes-controller/README.md

 ## Important information
   To save a secret containing your AppOptics token to your namespace.
   `make add_token NAMESPACE=<b>Your Namespace</b> TOKEN=<b>APPOPTICS API TOKEN</b>`

+  NAMESPACE is optional, if no namespace is passed it will run cluster wide

 This will create a secret object with the name "appoptics" in your name space within your CRDs you can reference this by defining your secret name in the spec eg
 ```
 apiVersion: "appoptics.io/v1"